gpatkinson/opcode-explained/index.md

   #     link: /overview/

 features:
+  - title: Introduction
+    details: The basics of the bitcoin scripting language.
+    link: /script/
-  - title: All opcodes
+  - title: Opcodes
-    details: A small encyclopedia of all current opcodes.
+    details: An encyclopedia of all current opcodes.
     link: /opcodes/

-  - title: Learn more about bitcoin script
-    details: More documentation on the nitty gritty of the bitcoin scripting language.
-    link: /script/

   # - title: Proposed opcodes
   #   details: Articles covering some opcode proposals